BjornTheProgrammer/Library-Books/README.md

 # Building the Plugin
 Just run compile.sh, having the java SDK installed via the command `./compile.sh`, then grab the `Library.jar` file which is now generated in this directory, and install by adding to your server's `plugins/` folder.

+Alternatively, just download the latest release from the listed releases in the sidebar in GitHub.

 # Setup
 Once you have the plugin in your `plugins/` folder, you need to add the books, and the relevant chapters to the plugin directory.